Notes on the Geography of Egypt: Karnak

 The walls of the hall have similar imagery.

 The sacred bark of Amun.

-The north wall of the hall presents drawings of a historical and political nature.
+The north wall of the hall carries historical and political imagery.

 Here, for example, Tuthmose III holds captives by the hair while clubbing them.
 An inscription reads: "He slays with a club the prisoners of the two conquesred nations in the presence of Amunre" (Weeks, Treasures of Luxor, p.
 189).